Best telescopes for seeing planets in 2024

 Buy it if

-✅ You like to get hands-on with your telescope: the effective handheld remote on this telescope will suit anyone who prefers traditional telescope controls over using an app.
+✅ You want a hands-on telescope: The effective handheld remote on this telescope will suit anyone who prefers traditional controls over using an app.

 Don't buy it if:

-❌ You're a beginner exploring stargazing for the first time: this telescope is a significant investment, so unless you have a very comfortable budget we'd recommend starting out with a simpler, more affordable model.
+❌ You're a beginner exploring stargazing for the first time: This telescope is a significant investment, so unless you have a sizeable budget we'd recommend starting out with a simpler, more affordable model.

-❌ You want to be able to control your telescope with an app: some of the other models on this list, such as the Celestron Astro Fi 102, offer a more app-friendly design.
+❌ You want to control your telescope with an app: Some of the other models on this list, such as the Celestron Astro Fi 102, offer a more app-friendly interface.

 The bottom line

-🔎 Celestron NexStar 8SE: While an expensive investment, it will last for decades and is one of the best you can buy.
+🔎 Celestron NexStar 8SE: While it's an expensive investment, it's one of the best telescopes you can buy and will last for decades.
 Experienced astronomers will love the motorized mount and the option to add accessories.
 It makes a great companion for astrophotographers too. ★★★★½

 Smaller apertures are available in the NexStar 4SE, 5SE and 6SE models, but none compare to the awe-inspiring views offered by this 8-inch aperture, which lets in a whopping 78% more light than the NexStar 6SE.

-While the Celestron NexStar 8SE comes with a price tag of around $1,500, its capabilities and features make it a valuable investment for beginners to experienced astronomers.
-With a database of 40,000 celestial objects and a 'tour mode' guiding you through popular targets, it provides a user-friendly experience for those not well-versed with the night sky.
+While the Celestron NexStar 8SE costs around $1,500, its capabilities and features make it a valuable investment for beginners to experienced astronomers.
+Its database of 40,000 celestial objects and 'tour mode' that guides you through popular targets provide a user-friendly experience for those not well-versed in the night sky.

-Although the price is high, we were impressed by its durable build, including a sturdy steel tripod that's easily portable for dark sky sites.
+We were impressed by its durable build, including a sturdy steel tripod that's easily portable for dark sky sites.
 With proper care, this telescope has the potential to last for decades.
 If it fits your budget, the quality justifies the investment.
-However, if it's a bit beyond your budget, the rest of the list offers competitive alternatives that are worth considering.
+However, if it's a bit beyond your budget, other models on this list offer more affordable alternatives that are worth considering.

 Swipe to scroll horizontally